gSchool/DNA-release-2/01-welcome/01-intro.md

 ## Pre-Assessment Availability
 Remember, the Pre-Assessment
 * Must be completed *prior* to starting Phase A **and**
-* It must be completed *prior* to **COB Tuesday, October 12th.** *If you do not complete the Pre-Assessment before 10/12, you will be deferred to the next offering of 102: DevSecOps Foundations.*
+* It must be completed *prior* to **COB Monday, December 6th.** *If you do not complete the Pre-Assessment before 12/6, you will be deferred to the next offering of 102: DevSecOps Foundations.*
 ### !end-callout